Dead-rick/AetherMatrix/README.md

 ## Accessing, Setting and deleting.
 ### Skeletal System of Row and Column
-There are some obvious things you should know before using the DataMatrix Module;
+There are some obvious things you should know before using the AetherMatrix Module;
 In a 2D list can be organized like this; Let us call this assignment of elements as Skeletal system.
 ```
 [